Carmen Possum: The poem (modern version)

-Since ista possum is a goner!
+The translation on the right captures the intended reading of each verse.

-Summary translation
+Summary in prose

 The poem chronicles the adventures of two boys who go out hunting for an opossum or raccoon on a snowy night, with their Dachshund dog.
 Although the dog was often mocked for its disproportionate length ("eight spans", or seventy inches) and love of chasing rabbits, cats, and rats, it performs flawlessly on the night, chasing an opossum into a long, hollow log.

 The boys run quickly to secure their prey, chopping away at the log to get hold of it.
 They go back home, leaving the dead opossum on the ground.
 They proudly tell the story, which is said by the author to dwarf the feats of Pompey, Samson, Julius Caesar, Cyrus the Great, and other great military leaders of antiquity, as well as of American Indian chief Black Hawk; winning the praise of their parents and admiration of their younger brother.
 They go to sleep, dreaming of opossums as strong as bears and as large as cattle.
 Early the next morning, the two boys go to see their catch, but cannot find it.
-The "vile possum" had tricked them by playing dead -- as opossums do when threatened and cornered.
+The "vile possum" had tricked them by playing dead—as opossums do when threatened and cornered.
 The kids never find the opossum again, and feel dejected.